-As primarily a rural town, Hebron's business and industrial sectors are still emerging and this land use category is likely to remain a relatively small segment of the overall Town.
+As a primarily rural town, Hebron's business and industrial sectors are still emerging, and this land use category is likely to remain a relatively small segment of the overall Town.

 Business use occupies 109 acres in Hebron and is primarily located in Hebron Center, although there are other commercial areas along Church Street (CT Route 85).
 While there are other smaller business districts, the Route 66 corridor is seen as the most likely location for future growth.
-This is particularly true due to the existing concentration of businesses in this area, the existence of the Village Square District for future expansion of the business district on the south side of Rt.
-66, and with the availability of public sewers and public water in this area.
+This is specifically due to the present concentration of businesses in this area, the existence of the Village Square District (for future expansion of the business district on the south side of Rt.
+66), and the availability of public sewers and public water in this area.